onnx/onnx/docs/IR.md

 Operator sets use a simple number as the version number.
 This specification does not provide guidance on what versioning scheme model producers should be using.

-More details on conventions and best practices for versioning of IR, pperator sets, and models can be found in [Versioning](Versioning.md).
+More details on conventions and best practices for versioning of IR, operator sets, and models can be found in [Versioning](Versioning.md).

 ## Extensible computation graph model